Kipsigis people

-The IBEAC company and the British colonial government referred to the Kipsigis people as 'Lumbwa' and 'Kwavi'.
+The IBEAC company and the British colonial government referred to the Kipsigis people as Lumbwa and Kwavi.
 The pre-colonial traditional occupations of the Kipsigis included semi-pastoral herding, military expeditions, and farming sorghum and millet.
 Post-colonial Kipsigis today still live predominantly in their historical tribal territory on the Western Highlands of Kenya at an altitude of 1500m to 2000m; they mainly grow tea, undertake dairy farming and farm maize.
 They also grow wheat, pyrethrum and coffee.
-The Kipsigis are also famous for their great singing talent.
-In tandem with the sterling success of Kenyan long-distance runners, the percipience that a majority of them are of Kalenjin origin also spills over to the bestowal of the same realization as there are many successful athletes and sportspersons from the tribe.